How to Crop in Photoshop: A Step-by-Step Guide to Mastering the Crop Tool

 After cropping your image, it’s crucial to save it in a suitable file format to preserve the quality and compatibility.
 Go to the File menu, select “Save As,” and choose a file format such as JPEG, PNG, or TIFF.
 Give your cropped image a descriptive name, select the desired quality and resolution, and click “Save” to store your masterpiece.

-Read More: How to Resize an Image on Photoshop: A Step-by-Step Guide
+Read More: How to Remove Background in Photoshop: A Step-by-Step Guide

 Tips and Techniques for Efficient Cropping